Dragos-Grigore/Engineering-Challenge/README.md

 -Got better results for Accuracy like 0.9742 but it definitly overfits.

-Predicts labels for the unlabeled test set.
+-Predicts labels for the unlabeled test set.

 Export Final Results:

-Combines both labeled and predicted data into one final dataset.
+-Combines both labeled and predicted data into one final dataset.

+-Saves to final_labels.csv.

+Conclusions:

 The solutions excels because the cosine similarity got good results and transformed an unsupervised problem into a uspervised one.

-The solution needs improvement to baseline because >0.10 seems too low.
+-The solution needs improvement to baseline because >0.10 seems too low.

-Cosine similarity doesn't find an occurence in dataset for every label.
+-Cosine similarity doesn't find an occurence in dataset for every label.

-The solution would get better results for a bigger dataset as it will have the chance to cover more labels and get more examples for the covered ones.
+-The solution would get better results for a bigger dataset as it will have the chance to cover more labels and get more examples for the covered ones.

-An assumption which was made is that all the labels with the probability above 0.10 are correct.
+-An assumption which was made is that all the labels with the probability above 0.10 are correct.

-This solution was used because the dataset has many keywords in description and category which also appear in the labels, so using cosine similarity to label a part of the dataset seemed a good idea.
+-This solution was used because the dataset has many keywords in description and category which also appear in the labels, so using cosine similarity to label a part of the dataset seemed a good idea.

-Saves to final_labels.csv.